Packet Tracer 8.2 video tutorials

 Cisco Packet Tracer 8.2 is a powerful simulation software for CCNA and CCNP certification exam training.
 The video tutorials provided in this sections will help you to understand the basics of Packet Tracer 8.2 operations (tutorial 1) and how the simulation mode works to get a deep analysis of packet flow between network devices (tutorial 2).

 Video tutorial 3 provides an advanced network configuration example using Packet Tracer 8.2 in a VOIP lab scenario.

 Tutorial 1 - Basic network configuration

-This first video shows how to configure IP services on a router and a workstation in the CiscoTM Packet Tracer simulation software :
+This first video demonstrates basic use of Packet Tracer 8.2.
+It will show you how to configure IP services on a Cisco ISR router and a workstation in the CiscoTM Packet Tracer 8.2 network simulation software :

 - IP address configuration